The HCL

 - Generate IRX: Generate an IRX archive

 locally from the specified files and folders.
-If you select the Additional
+Additional

 - Source Code Only: Select whether if you